dario-nunez/GDATool/README.md

 ## Run

-1. Start the docker container in `docker-config`
+1. Start the docker container in `docker-configs`
 2. Run the `mongodb-service`
 2. Run the `elasticsearch-service`
 3. Run the `website-ui`